 - Card buttons are accessed from the card back and will perform specific actions in that card.

-Board Buttons: Create buttons that will be accessible at the top of your board to perform a series of actions.
+Board Buttons: Create buttons that will be accessible at the top of your board to perform a series of higher level actions.

 - Board buttons are accessed from the top of the board and will perform actions in the lists specified.